gaepdit/e-Sample-Entry-CSV/docs/index.md

     Must be entered as a time.
 For example, you can type "1 pm" or "1:00 pm" or "13:00".

-- **State Notification Date** - The date when the State Agency was notified of the result of the analysis.
-Must not be prior to Sample Collection Date.

 - **Sample Analytical Method** - The approved method used to analyze the sample.

-- **Volume Analyzed** - The volume analyzed.

-    🗏 Acceptable values are:

-    - 1ML
-    - 5ML
-    - 10ML
-    - 100ML
-    - 300ML
-    - 400ML
-    - 500ML

-- **Rejection Reason** - If sample was rejected, indicate the reason.

-    🗏 Acceptable values are:

-    - Confluent Growth
-    - Turbid Culture No Gas
-    - Too Numerous to Count

 - ★ **Microbe Presence** *(required)* - Indicate whether the presence of microbes was detected.

     🗏 Acceptable values are "Present" or "Absent".

-- **Result Count** - Indicate the microbe count.
-This column is optional.
-If entered, it must be a number greater than zero.

-- ☆ **Result Count Units** *(conditionally required)* - Type of microbiological unit that is being counted.
-Count type varies with the microbiological organism.
-This column is required if a Result Count is entered; otherwise it is not used.

-    🗏 Acceptable values are:

-    - Tubes
-    - Colonies
-    - Most Probable Number

-- ☆ **Result Count per Volume** *(conditionally required)* - The unit of measure of the count.
-This column is required if a Result Count is entered; otherwise it is not used.

-    🗏 Acceptable values are:

-    - 1ML
-    - 5ML
-    - 10ML
-    - 100ML
-    - 300ML
-    - 400ML
-    - 500ML